stavrosnast/stavrosnast/README.md

 ###

-<p align="left">AAs a motivated MEng graduate with a fervent interest in
+<p align="left">As a motivated MEng graduate with a fervent interest in
 cybersecurity and adept troubleshooting skills, I am cur- rently pursuing the final stages of my degree.
 I thrive in environments that prioritize clear communication and